 More Easy Quesadilla Recipes and Recipes Using Pepperoni

-If you’re a fan of quesadillas like we are, be sure to check out my recipes for Grilled Mango Poblano Pepper Quesadillas and Simple Mediterranean Quesadillas too!
+If you’re a fan of quesadillas like we are, be sure to check out my other quesadilla recipe ideas like Grilled Mango Poblano Pepper Quesadillas or Greek Quesadillas too!
 We love experimenting with new flavor combinations.

 Pepperoni Pizza Quesadilla

 - 8 flour tortillas 8-inch size, may substitute whole wheat flour tortillas

 - 1 teaspoon pizza seasoning or substitute ½ teaspoon oregano, ¼ tsp. basil and ¼ teaspoon garlic salt